Yehia98/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls :list items
-cd ~: to move to the user's home directory ls -l: to list items in a long format
+cd ~: to move to the user's home directory ls -l: to list items in a long format ls -la: to list all items even hidden ones in a long format